lauragift21/nuxt-content-video/content/example.md

 ---
-title: Demo of Content Module
+title: Demo of Nuxt Content Module
 ---

-## This is a another content
+### This is a demo app showing how Nuxt Content works with Netlify CMS and I18N